open-telemetry/opentelemetry-collector-contrib/pkg/ottl/ottlfuncs/README.md

 The `Sort` Converter sorts the `target` array in either ascending or descending order.

-`target` is a `pcommon.Slice` type field containing the elements to be sorted.
+`target` is an array or `pcommon.Slice` typed field containing the elements to be sorted.

 `order` is a string specifying the sort order.
 Must be either `asc` or `desc`.
 The default value is `asc`.